tedee-com/tedee-lock-ble-api-doc/docs/source/notifications/battery/stop-charging.rst

 BATTERY_STOP_CHARGING code is 0xBD

-Lock sends this notification when battery stopped charging process
+Lock sends this notification when the battery stopped the charging process

 Parameter
 ---------